Louis Aleman: Life

 He was a prominent member of the Council of Basel since 1432 and together with Cardinal Julian Cesarini led the forces that maintained the power of the general councils over the pope's own control of the Church.
 It was while the council was proceeding that he tended to victims of the plague.
 He later led opposition to the pope but Cesarini was reconciled with Pope Eugene IV and had a prominent part in the pope's convoked Council of Florence.
 In 1439 he led the effort to depose Eugene IV and the election of a successor.
 In 1440 he placed the tiara upon Antipope Felix V and consecrated him as a bishop.
 This was a misguided attempt at reforming the Church which Aleman believed was vital.
 Eugene IV was responded to this and excommunicated the antipope while also depriving Aleman of all his ecclesiastical dignities.
 This also meant that Aleman could no longer be considered a cardinal and he was deprived of the dignities that came with the cardinalate.
 This occurred on 11 April 1440: he was stripped of Arles as his archdiocese and was stripped of his titular church.

 Antipope Felix V made him the legate to the Diet of Frankfurt to the court of Emperor Friedrich III.
 He was further involved in the unsuccessful efforts to win over Europe's princes to Basel's antipope.
 In order to make an end of the schism the former cardinal advised Felix V to abdicate at which stage Pope Nicholas V restored the cardinal to all his honors and appointed him as a papal legate to the German kingdom] in 1449; his full restoration was on 19 December 1449.
 He was granted back his titular church as well and from that moment until his death served as the Protopriest of the College of Cardinals.
 It was due to his estrangement to the Roman see that he was not permitted to participate in the conclave of 1447.
 He returned to his former archdiocese where he dedicated himself with great zeal to the catechetical formation of the people.

 He died on 16 September 1450 at the Franciscan convent in Salon at Arles.
 Aleman's remains are housed in Saint-Trophine d'Arles.

 Beatification

-His beatification was approved and celebrated on 9 April 1527 after Pope Clement VII confirmed that there had been a longstanding and popular cultus (otherwise known as an enduring public veneration) aimed at the late cardinal.
+His beatification was approved and celebrated on 9 April 1527 after Pope Clement VII confirmed that there had been a longstanding and popular cultus (otherwise known as an enduring public veneration) of the late cardinal.